RexConner1/mymdb2/README.md

 ![My List Page](https://i.imgur.com/urzOEC0.png) <br>

 ## myMDB
-* Home Page - Home Page renders user a naviagational bar to Movies and TV Shows.
-Under any of these two the user can use the links to go to their personal collection or their wishlist.
+* Home Page - Home Page renders user a navigational bar to Movies and TV Shows.
+Under any of these two, the user can use the links to go to their personal collection or their wishlist.
 The carousel on the page will show the top 3 most popular movies according to TMDB API.
 ![Home Page](https://i.imgur.com/p9CJYyWh.png)
 * Search Gallery - The Search Gallery under either Movie or TV Show will return results from user input UPC or Title.
 These two search criteria access different APIs but render results in the same format.
 ![Search Gallery](https://i.imgur.com/qe1m9DRh.png)